Migrating Bluetooth Projects between SDK Releases

 Updating SDK Files in an already Existing Project

-You may also take the other option to update an existing project and update all SDK files in your project one-by-one.
-In this case you should do the following:
+You may also update an existing project, which means updating all SDK files in your project one-by-one.
+In this case do the following:

 Update the /hardware, /platform and /protocol folders in your project.
 Because these folders in your project contain only a subset of the files existing in the /hardware, /platform, /protocol folders of the SDK (C:\SiliconLabs\SimplicityStudio\v4\developer\sdks\gecko_sdk_suite\vX.Y), copy the files one-by-one instead of copying the whole folders into your project.